 - Keep Us Feeling Full

-Because of the fibre content of many fruit and vegetables, feeling full is easy with the added benefit of not over-snacking.
+A further reason eating fruit and vegetables is recommended is because of the fibre content, feeling full is easy with the added benefit of not over-snacking.
 By adding bulk vegetables to our plates when it comes to dinner or various fruits for breakfast.
 Here are 5 fruit and vegetables deemed the most filling by dieticians:

 - Pears – a medium-sized pear contains 4g of dietary fibre, of which half is a viscous fibre which takes up a large space in the stomach.

 - Apples – a great source of fibre, apples contain 80% fibre known as pectin.
 This viscous fibre creates a gel substance when in the stomach for a sense of fullness.